 This final report includes seven recommendations to that effect.
-District officials disagreed with certain aspects of our findings and recommendations but indicated they have initiated corrective action.
-Appendix D includes our comments on issues raised in the District's response letter.
+District officials agreed with our recommendations and have initiated or indicated they planned to initiate corrective action.

-The Board of Education (Board) has the responsibility to initiate corrective action.
+The Board of Education (Board) has the responsibility to initiate corrective.
 A written corrective action plan (CAP) that addresses the findings and recommendations in this report must be prepared and provided to our office within 90 days, pursuant to Section 35 of the New York State General Municipal Law, Section 2116-a (3)(c) of the New York State Education Law and Section 170.12 of the Regulations of the Commissioner of Education.
 To the extent practicable, implementation of the CAP must begin by the end of the next fiscal year.
 For more information on preparing and filing your CAP, please refer to our brochure, Responding to an OSC Audit Report, which you received with the draft audit report.
 The CAP should be posted on the District's website for public review.